 The F word as in Feminism seems to cause some women so much angst and I struggle to work out why.
 I became aware of the word in the mid-to-late Eighties.
 It seemed to involve women getting or fighting for a positive deal and as a big fan of fair play, I was ready to sign myself up to the cause.
+What is wrong with Feminism?
+My view is that Feminism is essential but some women and men seem to disagree quite strongly.

 I did not burn my bra but I hated it then and now.
 I was apparently seen by some as sexually confident when hanging loose but the truth was I have sloping shoulders and just got bored of keep pulling up the straps.
 I did join a women’s group at college and eventually became Women’s Officer to ensure that women’s views were heard by the college authorities (women were very much in the minority at my college).